rock-symphony/container/README.md

 #### Dependency-injecting method call

-You can call *any [callable](php-callable)* automatically injecting dependencies from service container.
+You can call *any [callable][php-callable]* automatically injecting dependencies from service container.
 It's primarily intended, but not limited, to call application HTTP controllers.

 ```php